N-Kaplan/guestbook/README.md

 - Write your footer and header HTML code and `require()` them in your template files in separate files to avoid repeating HTML code.
 - What to work with json_encode: check out https://www.php.net/manual/en/jsonserializable.jsonserialize.php
 - Want to work with serialize: check out https://www.php.net/manual/en/language.oop5.magic.php#object.serialize

+### Personal Notes
+- Consider moving functional logic to a dedicated class, e.g. put the converter function in its own Converter class.
+- If objects has to be stored in json format, have the constructor create them with all parameters, rather than use setters.
+This way you might avoid workarounds with casting the objects read from the json file from stdClass to their original class.